Ranking the Top 5 Running Backs for the 2023 NFL Season

 Few running backs proved capable of impacting the game in all phases as Christian McCaffrey did, once he arrived in San Francisco and head coach Kyle Shanahan’s system that seems tailored to his best traits.

 McCaffrey totaled 1,147 yards from scrimmage with 10 total touchdowns in the 10 games alone since arriving via a trade into the 49ers’ offense.
-A versatile Swiss-Army Knife of a weapon as a runner and pass-catcher out of the backfield, McCaffrey is a matchup nightmare.
+McCaffrey is a matchup nightmare, a versatile Swiss Army Knife of a weapon as a runner and pass-catcher out of the backfield.

 Despite mediocre quarterback play down the stretch, McCaffrey was a focal point of San Francisco’s offense.